Sridevi17j/personal_blog/docs/ML-Supervised/ML.md

 ---
 layout: default
-title: Machine Learning
+title: Machine Learning - Supervised
 nav_order: 7
 has_children: true
-permalink: /docs/ML
+permalink: /docs/ML-Supervised
 ---

 Much Awaited Machine Learning starts here!
 Let us see basics in this page..
 Page is bit therotical, but dont miss out as base is important!!!